drlholloway/diy-guitar-effects/README.md

 ### Gather Components

 ### Build Order
-The general idea is to build from the least tall component to the tallest, meaning you'll start with resistors and work your way up to potentiometers and off board wiring.
+The general idea is to build from the shortest component to the tallest, meaning you'll start with resistors and work your way up to potentiometers and off board wiring.
+It also helps to have your drilled enclosure ready before you solder on potentiometers, switches, and other off-board components as it will act as a template and also let you know if you've got enough space for everything.

 1. Prepare the enclosure
 2. Resistors and diodes